MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4781.md

 ---
 title: 4781(S) The name of an account was changed.
 (Windows 10)
-description: Describes security event 4781(S) The name of an account was changed. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
+description: Describes security event 4781(S) The name of an account was changed.
+This event is generated every time a user or computer account name is changed. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy